Military: Personnel and units

 Despite the growing importance of military technology, military activity depends above all on people.
 For example, in 2000 the British Army declared: "Man is still the first weapon of war."

 Rank and role

-The military organization is characterized by a strict command hierarchy divided by military rank, with ranks normally grouped (in descending order of authority) as officers (e.g. colonel), non-commissioned officers (e.g. sergeant), and personnel at the lowest rank (e.g. private).
+The military organization is characterized by a command hierarchy divided by military rank, with ranks normally grouped (in descending order of authority) as officers (e.g. colonel), non-commissioned officers (e.g. sergeant), and personnel at the lowest rank (e.g. private).
 While senior officers make strategic decisions, subordinated military personnel (soldiers, sailors, marines, or airmen) fulfil them.
 Although rank titles vary by military branch and country, the rank hierarchy is common to all state armed forces worldwide.

 In addition to their rank, personnel occupy one of many trade roles, which are often grouped according to the nature of the role's military tasks on combat operations: combat roles (e.g. infantry), combat support roles (e.g. combat engineers), and combat service support roles (e.g. logistical support).

-In the past, the armed forces of some Communist states, such as the Soviet Union, China, and Albania, have attempted to abolish military ranks, but they were later reintroduced due to operational difficulties relating to command and control.